janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-2.md

 }
 ```

+If you are not able to use a buffer, you would have to iterate through the linked list at each node making it an O(n^2) algorithm.

 ### 2.2 Return Kth to Last

-- Implement an algorithm to find the kth to last element of a singly inked list.
+> Implement an algorithm to find the kth to last element of a singly inked list.

 JavaScript:
 ```